Mr. Roboto Project: Membership

 The cooperative runs on a membership basis, with its members responsible for the direction of the venue.
-There is a 5-person board of directors who deal with the day-to-day operations, elected of any member who wishes to run for a position.
+A board of directors made of between 6-10 elected positions deals with the day-to-day operations.
+Any member over 18 is eligible to run for a position.
 Meetings are held once a month, with both members and non-members encouraged to attend.
-The shows at the venue are booked by its members - while there is a wide variety of different musical groups and stylings being presented, most could be placed under the general banner of "punk."
+The shows at the venue are primarily booked by its members and local promoters.
+While there is a wide variety of different musical groups and stylings being presented, most could be placed under the general banner of "punk."